What is a Life Coach vs. a Therapist or Consultant

 • Wanting to be a more effective leader or manager

-• Starting a business on their own
+• Starting a business

 • Difficulty making a complex life or career decision

-• Being confused about one’s true identity
+• Being unclear about your true identity

-• Lacking motivation for their goals
+• Lacking motivation for your goals

 • Needing help with life planning